Life got away from me.

 In the meantime, being a good mom had fallen behind.
 My house was clean, I was the working mom with several jobs, the room parent, and the mom involved in everything.
 However, I was not being a good mom.

 Reality hit when my daughters started calling me out on promises I didn’t keep.
 Things I said I would do and just flat out forgot.
 So, I had a little heart to heart with myself.
 I decided it was time to fix it before it was too late, before I was the mom realizing I missed out on my kids being kids.
-These are the things I did to become a better mom.
+These are the things my top motherhood tips for juggling life.

 My girls are extreme early birds.
 So, this was tough to work out.
 Getting an hour to myself to exercise, drink coffee or work is so important.
 Typically, I do all three at the same time.
 I ride my spin bike, reply to emails, and drink my coffee.
 In order to get a full hour, the girls have an alarm clock that turns green when they are allowed to get up.
 I set this for 6:30 and they know that need to stay in their room until this light turns green.